Flagsmith/flagsmith/docs/docs/quickstart.md

 :::tip

-To get up and running quickly, we're going to use the hosted service at flagsmith.com, but you can easily run the [platform locally via Docker](/deployment/hosting/docker.md).
+To get up and running quickly, we're going to use the hosted service at flagsmith.com, but you can run the [platform locally via Docker](/deployment/hosting/docker.md).

 :::